CUPEKGG/Macro_CS2/README.md

 # MACRO_CS2

-This is not a cheat - an icon will appear on your toolbar
+This is not a cheat - an icon will appear on your toolbar -the program will create a cfg file automatically

 key patterns:
 F1 jumpthrow normal